fireru277/inet2022/Readme.md

-readme by Rogozina Nataliia IDM-22-07
+readme by Rogozina Nataliia IDM-22-07 for INET-2022